LosFuzzys/LosTemplates/README.md

 Must be in `challenge/Dockerfile`!
 You need to change the entrypoint?
 Must be `challenge/entrypoint.sh`!
 This makes it easier for authors that don't know what `nsjail` is.

+## Security

+Found a missconfiguration/vulnerability in the templates and want to report it privately?
+Send an email to `team@losfuzzys.net`